raulpy271/telegram_ecommerce/README.md

  - Add salt when storing the password
  - Add full support to the Portuguese language
  - Add support to other language
+ - fix error when the command /show\_categories are run and dont there are products.
+The command dont tell to user that the stock in empty
+ - Add an filter to block non admins commands like there: /add\_product and /add\_category